uthcode/learntosolveit/source/ruby.rst

 short-cut =~ available for match operator.

     =~ is a match method
-    $& would give the resulant match string.
+    $& would give the resultant match string.

-Just as "soemthing".match("some") would give a MatchData and then doing a .to_s on that MatchData would give the string back.
+Just as "something".match("some") would give a MatchData and then doing a .to_s on that MatchData would give the string back.

 .dup method will duplicate the class, but there is also .clone that can copy